caiofov/ScreenTint-RPGMaker-Plugin/README.md

 ###  Load saved tone:
-You can also save tones in the 'Saved Tones' field on the right side of this screen.
+You can also save tones in the 'Saved Tones' field on plugin's parameters.
 To load them, you must use the following command:

 ``` tint load <saved tone identifier> ```